gab-k/RP2040-Decoder/docs/sphinx/source/software/sw_description.rst

    Digital Controller - Block diagram

 The controller is divided into two parts, depending on whether the motor is stationary or in motion.
+At all times either the startup controller or the PID controller is active.

-The startup controller handles overcoming friction of the motor, and finding base PWM level for overcoming friction.
-The base PWM level is saved and added to the output of the PID controller which handles motor control when the motor is in motion.
+The startup controller handles overcoming friction of the motor, and finding a base PWM level for overcoming friction.
+The base PWM level is equivalent to a certain PWM duty cycle.
+The base level gets saved and added to the output of the PID controller which handles motor control when the motor is in motion.
+This means the actual output of the PID controller is the sum of the PID output and the base PWM level.
+This is referred to as the :ref:`feed forward <feed_forward>` block.
+The benefit of doing this is that the PID controller does not have to work in the non linear friction region of the motor, improving control performance.

 Startup Controller
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Used on startup, meaning when the motor is not moving.
+First the startup controller retrieves the last `BASE_PWM_ARR_LEN` base PWM levels.
+The base pwm levels are not retained on a power cycle.
+That means when there is no previous base PWM level saved, the startup controller will start ramping up from 0.
+When there is less than `BASE_PWM_ARR_LEN` base PWM levels saved, the startup controller will ramp up from the average of the saved base PWM levels.

-The startup controller sets a PWM duty cycle level of :math:`\frac{2}{3} \cdot \text{base_pwm}` and then ramps up the duty cycle/PWM level until the motor starts moving.
-This is done in order to overcome the friction of the drive train and motor. :math:`\text{base_pwm}` is the average value of the 16 previous startup PWM levels.
+After the startup controller retrieved the average of the last base pwm levels :math:`\bar{b}` it sets a PWM duty cycle level of :math:`\frac{2}{3} \cdot \bar{b}` and then ramps up the duty cycle/PWM level until the motor starts moving.
 When no previous startup PWM levels are saved the startup controller begins ramping up from 0.
-The actual value at which the motor started moving is used as a reference for the :ref:`feed forward <feed_forward>` block.
+The actual value at which the motor started moving is multiplied by `K_FF` and used as a reference for the :ref:`feed forward <feed_forward>` block.

 PID Controller